 - The presiding judges may decide that there are insufficient entries of a high enough quality to progress with a category and may drop a category under such circumstances.

 - Depending on the entries received, the presiding judges may decide that there is sufficient evidence to split the Accountancy, Boutique, Contentious Trusts and Estates, Employer, International Legal, Private Client Legal, and Trust Company categories into subcategories and entrants will be advised under these circumstances at shortlist stage.

 - A firm/individual is eligible to win up to three consecutive years in a particular category.
 In the fourth year those winners will be excluded from entering and will be eligible to enter again in the fifth year.
 This rule does not apply for subsidiary/affiliate firms or teams based in different jurisdictions.

-- Self-nomination is acceptable for all categories, except the People's Choice - Trusted Advisor of the Year Award, the Young Practitioner of the Year Award, the Geoffrey Shindler Award for Outstanding Contribution to the Profession and the Lifetime Achievement Award.
+- All categories are self-nomination, except the Young Practitioner of the Year Award, the Geoffrey Shindler Award for Outstanding Contribution to the Profession and the Lifetime Achievement Award.

 - Entries may be disqualified if application information is found to be false or misleading or previous submission information has been reused.
 Disqualification is at the discretion of the Judges/Panel of Experts and will be considered on a case by case basis.